Glossary

 ✦

-For clarification, this is what I am referring to when I say “fingerprint” :
+This is what I am referring to when I say “fingerprint tattoo” :

 EXAMPLE —

-These are going to spread over time as they heal and settle over the years, which is not something that can be prevented.
+These are going to spread over time as they heal and settle over the years, which is normal and not something that can be prevented.

-You will have this tattoo forever.
-So this design is going to be unreadable in maybe 5, even 10 years, but you’re going to have it for another 20?
+You will have this tattoo forever!
+This design is going to be unreadable in a few years, but you’re going to have it for another 20?
 30?
 40 years or more?

 Ultimately, it’s up to each individual person, but I won’t be the artist that puts it on you.